kavishchaudhary/Python_covid_19_classification/Data_dictionary_ and_insights.md

 The dataset was provided by the Mexican government (https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico).
 This dataset contains an enormous number of anonymized patient-related information including pre-conditions.

 The raw dataset consists of 21 unique features and 1,048,576 unique patients.
-In the Boolean features, 1 means "yes" and 2 means "no". values as 97 and 99 are missing data
+In the Boolean features, 1 means "yes" and 2 means "no". values as 97 and 99 are missing data.

 Data Dictionary